-PSP is an adjunctive skill (a complementary tool) for any kind of work that has to do with process and awareness: psychotherapy, counseling, social interventions, education, art, Organizations / work-field.
+PSP is an adjunctive skill (a complementary tool) for any kind of work that has to do with process and awareness: psychotherapy, counselling, social interventions, education, art, Organisations / work-field.

 It is noted that:

 **They usually cover 100 hours of training, that can be spread in two-days or one-day or even three or four-days series of meetings (modules).
 For example, a weekend structure, includes 6 meetings of 16 hours each one, every 5-7 weeks.

 **These PSP Programs, are very flexible, according to the needs of the participants and their field of work.

 **These Programs, by their nature, include movement and interaction.

 **Such a Program’s structure includes alternating zones of theory, practice, summarizing, demonstrations, discussion and sharing, getting familiar with the body, the movement and the concept of improvisation in life.

 ***Developing skills and tools potentially useful to integrate in unique ways collective and individual levels of work in group settings: while all the group is active as a whole “organism”, at the same time, every participant works also on a personal level.
 This integration of collective and individual levels of work, is one of the more powerful points of any PSP employment, with often surprisingly deep and strong effects. ***Further enrichment of their own awareness and authenticity of presence, while getting more familiar with their own bodies and movement and supporting their own experiential flow.

 ***Developing skills and creative imagination in order to devise directly, “on the spot”, by employing creative imagination, ways to:

 (a) “stir the process” in both individual and group work settings,